On the Statistical Consistency of Risk-Sensitive Bayesian Decision-Making: Proofs

 Substituting the equation above in the third term of equation~\eqref{eq:f3}, we obtain

-Now, using Fubini's theorem observe that,
+Now using Fubini's theorem observe that,

-where, in the last inequality we first divide the integral over set $\{\theta \in \Theta : e^{\bar\gamma' R(a',\theta)} \leq e^{C_4n\e_n^2} \}$ and its complement and then use the upper bound on $e^{\bar\gamma' R(a',\theta)}$ in the first integral.
+where in the last inequality, we first divide the integral over set $\{\theta \in \Theta : e^{\gamma R(a',\theta)} \leq e^{C_4({\gamma})n\e^2} \}$ and its complement and then use the upper bound on $e^{\gamma R(a',\theta)}$ in the first integral.
 Now, it follows that

-where the second inequality is obtained by dividing the first integral on set $\Theta_n(\e)$ and its complement, and the third inequality is due the fact that $\phi_n \in[0,1]$.
+where the second equality is obtained by dividing the first integral on set $\Theta_n(\e)$ and its complement, and the second inequality is due the fact that $\phi_{n,\e} \in[0,1]$.
 Now, using the equation above and Assumption~\ref{assump:Asf1},~\ref{assump:Asf2}, and~\ref{assump:Asf14} observe that

-Hence, choosing $C,C_2,C_3, C_4$ and $C_5$ such that $ - 1 > 1 + C_2 + C_3 +C_4 - \min(C,(C_4 + C_5))$ implies
+Hence, choosing $C,C_2,C_3, C_4(\gamma)$ and $C_5(\gamma)$ such that $ - 1 > 1 + C_2 + C_3 +C_4(\gamma) - \min(C,(C_4(\gamma) + C_5(\gamma)))$ implies